Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 As mentioned previously, Wi-Fi devices typically have significant power consumption in Transmit and Receive modes (Transmit power consumption is typically in the 200-400 mA range, while Receive power consumption is typically in the 50-100 mA range).
 Therefore, choosing devices with the lowest possible Transmit and Receive power consumption is important to reduce overall power consumption.

 For most IoT devices, receive power is more significant as you spend most of your time listening for data.
-In cases where the device wakes up periodically and transmits a chunk of data (e.g. IP camera triggered on motion), power consumption may be dominated by the Tx mode.
+In cases where the device wakes up periodically and transmits a chunk of data (e.g., IP camera triggered on motion), power consumption may be dominated by the TX mode.

 Most Wi-Fi devices are optimized for range and throughput, which means they attempt to transmit at close to peak power all the time.
 A power-optimized Wi-Fi device may have a lower power TX or Receive mode that allows you to trade off power consumption with range for your system.